darkrenaissance/darkfi/doc/src/testnet/payment.md

 # Payments

-Using the tokens we got, we can make payments to other addresses.
+Using the tokens we minted, we can make payments to other addresses.
 Let's try to send some `DARKfZX1utGbz8ZpnvtCH6i46nSDZEEGa5fMnhoubWPq` tokens to `8sRwB7AwBTKEkyTW6oMyRoJWZhJwtqGTf7nyHwuJ74pj`:

 ```
 $ ./drk transfer 2.69 DARKfZX1utGbz8ZpnvtCH6i46nSDZEEGa5fMnhoubWPq \